How to Get an International Driver’s Permit – The Definitive Guide

 Simply put, there is no such thing as an international driver’s license.
 Any company offering you special privileges by applying for their ‘international driver’s license’ over the standard international driver’s permit is a scam and should be reported to the Better Business Bureau immediately.

-As we mentioned earlier, the international driver’s permit can only be obtained from two organizations in the United States – the American Automobile Touring Alliance (AATA) and the American Automobile Automobile Association (AAA).
+As we mentioned earlier, an IDP can only be obtained from two organizations in the United States – the American Automobile Touring Alliance (AATA) and the American Automobile Automobile Association (AAA).
 If you’re applying for an IDP elsewhere, you’re in the wrong place!

-All in all, applying for an international driver’s permit is a great investment of your time and worth $20 if you’re anticipating going abroad in the next six months.
-Not only will you be able to drive in any of the 175 countries that accept the IDP, you will also have access to a universal identification card that translates to 10 different languages.
-Be sure to reference our guide whenever you’re ready to apply for your international driver’s permit in the United States.
+All in all, applying for an international driver’s permit is a great investment of your time and worth it if you’re anticipating going abroad in the next six months.
+Not only will you be able to drive in any of the 175 countries that accept the IDP, but you will also have access to a universal identification card that translates to 10 different languages.

 All you need to ace your test